-The F&B industry is highly competitive and labour appears to be in short supply as new players enter the market and existing players embark on rapid expansion plans.
+The F&B industry is highly competitive and labour appears to be in short supply since the lifting of the restrictions arising from Covid-19 and new players enter the market and existing players embark on rapid expansion plans.
 Effective manpower planning is critical to ensure that our workforce growth is able to meet our restaurant growth.
 Potential shortfalls in labour supply may adversely impact our expansion plans and hinder our capacity to operate existing restaurants at optimal levels.